 Post-Doctoral Fellow in Cancer Data Science University of California, Los Angeles

-Requisition Number: JPF04879 Recruitment Period Open date: August 14th, 2019 Last review date: Saturday, Sep 14, 2019 at 11:59pm (Pacific Time) Applications received after this date will be reviewed by the search committee if the position has not yet been filled.
-Final date: Tuesday, Dec 31, 2019 at 11:59pm (Pacific Time) Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.
+Requisition Number: JPF04879 Recruitment Period Open date: August 14th, 2019 Next review date: Saturday, Dec 28, 2019 at 11:59pm (Pacific Time) Apply by this date to ensure full consideration by the committee.
+Final date: Tuesday, Jun 30, 2020 at 11:59pm (Pacific Time) Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.

 The newly formed Cancer Data Sciences group at the UCLA David Geffen School of Medicine and UCLA Jonsson Cancer Centre is seeking a Post-Doctoral Fellow in Cancer Data Science: Algorithm Development.
 The successful candidate will have a PhD in computational biology, statistics, computer science or an equivalent quantitative discipline.
 They will be working with a broad team of quantitative analysts, including Statisticians, Data Scientists, Clinical and Basic Science trainees, and a broad range of collaborators.
 They will drive the development and application of new quantitative strategies to improve our understanding and ability to treat cancer, working with cutting edge molecular and imaging datasets.
 They will be passionate about generating high-quality results, linking development of new methods directly to cutting-edge datasets ranging from DNA, RNA and protein sequencing to clinical data, digital pathology and radiomics.
 They will have a track-record of success with peer-reviewed research demonstrating a careful approach that identifies potential confounders and sources of bias, and reproducible analyses with high-quality source-code.
 They will apply their skills to projects that will be customized to the technical, personal and career aspirations of the candidate, but can range from biomarker development to new technologies to systems biology to machine-learning.
 Our team works with a broad range of approaches ranging from convolutional neural networks through to statistical modeling and systems biology approaches.
 The methods developed will be executed at scale in robust computational pipelines to analyze patient cohorts ranging from tens to hundreds of thousands of individuals on both local HPC and cloud-based computing environments.
 This will entail working closely with others, including Bioinformaticians to ensure reproducibility and generalizability.
 Our datasets comprise petabytes, and are growing rapidly, linked to key clinical endpoints and covering almost all tumour types.
 While a strong background in biology or cancer biology is beneficial, for this role very strong quantitative skills are essential.
 Strong scientific communication skills, orally and in writing as well as in designing high-quality scientific data-visualizations, are very valuable, and significant training and support will be given in this area.
 The successful candidate will be helping us perform research that will transform the lives of cancer patients.